matyalatte/tuw/docs/Build-on-Windows.md

 Run `batch_files/build_arm.bat` on the command prompt.
 The ARM64 version will be generated in `build/ReleaseARM/`.

-## Compression

-You can use [UPX](https://github.com/upx/upx/releases/latest) if you want smaller exe.

-`upx SimpleCommandRunner.exe --best`

 ## Test

 If you want to run tests, run [`batch_files/test.bat`](../batch_files/test.bat) or `batch_files/test_debug.bat`.